Pewejekubam/qbd-to-gnucash/README.md

 - Modular design with clean CLI integration
 - Strict enforcement of field names and type inheritance rules
 - All placeholder accounts are structurally complete and validated
+- Agentic AI-compatible PRD and module documentation
+- Explicit JSON Schema and Python typing for all major data structures

 ---